-Applicants from other countries or from Canadian provinces with which the College does not have Mutual Recognition Agreement must complete all of the following steps to be eligible for registration with the College:
+Applicants from other countries must complete all of the following steps to be eligible for registration with the College:

-- File an application and pay the required fees. - Have their education evaluated and complete any additional education required to meet the education requirement for competencies equivalent to those taught in the approved massage therapy programs in Ontario; - Complete the Standards and regulations course and any other additional study required; - Pass the certification examination; - Provide evidence of fluency in written and spoke English or French language if English is not their first language.
+- File an application and pay the required fees. - Have their education equivalencies evaluated and complete any additional education required to meet the education requirement for competencies equivalent to those taught in the approved massage therapy programs in Ontario; - Complete the Standards and Regulations course and any other additional study required; - Pass the certification examinations; - Provide evidence of fluency in written and spoken English or French language if English is not their first language.
 The acceptable evidence is completion of the Canadian Language Benchmark Placement Test with a score of at least eight (8) in all four areas. - Provide evidence of either recent graduation from an equivalent massage therapy program or completion of a refresher program, or evidence of 500 hours of massage therapy practice within the previous three years; - Provide evidence that the applicant is either a Canadian citizen, permanent resident of Canada, or is authorized to work in Canada; - Obtain professional liability insurance in the minimum amount and type required by the College.

-Provide evidence of valid First Aid and CPR certification.
+Provide evidence of valid First Aid (Emergency or Standard) and CPR (Level A, B or C) certification.